-Flowcode software allows you to quickly and easily develop complex electronic and electromechanical systems.
-The graphical programming tool allows even those with little experience to develop complex electronic systems in minutes.
+Flowcode allows you to quickly and easily develop complex electronic and electromechanical systems.
+The graphical programming tool allows those with little experience to develop systems in minutes.

-Flowcode is one of the world’s most advanced environments for electronic and electromechanical system development.
-Engineers use Flowcode to develop systems for control and measurement based on microcontrollers, on rugged industrial interfaces or on Windows compatible personal computers.
+Flowcode is an advanced integrated development environment (IDE) for electronic and electromechanical system development.
+Engineers—both professional and academic use Flowcode to develop systems for control and measurement based on microcontrollers or on rugged industrial interfaces using Windows compatible personal computers.